"Yeah and weren't you at work for years and Ollivander still wouldn't let you make a wand?" I wrinkled my nose at him;

 "You are the smartest girl I ever met." he said and I felt my cheeks colour as I turned away.
 I laughed nervously;

 "Are you going to leave?"
 I asked and I allowed my eyes to flash past his before staring down at my nails like looking away would pull my eyes right out of my skull.

 "I have no place else to go." he told me and my brow creased.

 "Wow, that is just about the most romantic thing anyone has ever said to me."
 I murmured somewhat scathingly.

 "It's the truth." he said and I sat up again and began to gesticulate energetically as I spoke; I was really becoming frustrated.
 I may not have been the most upfront about something's but at least I hadn't actually outright lied to Sirius, not that I could recollect at that moment anyway.

-"Exactly, moot point, meanwhile the only agenda I have is to not get killed or caught and hopefully to clear you name at come stage."
+"Exactly, moot point, meanwhile the only agenda I have is to not get killed or caught and hopefully to clear your name at some stage."
 I explained and then turned to Sirius.
 He looked pretty miffed.
 Note to not interrupt him in future, I suppose it's a side effect of self importance that causes him to be so sensitive over things like that.

 "And why have I been made into your responsibility?" he asked and my mouth hung useless for a moment as I realised I had upset his understanding of the balance of our relationship.
 It was slightly offensive on some level.